kandluis/algorithms-course/lectures.md

 ## General Lecture Information

 Lecture will be held in-person in Graham Hall 210.
-The course staff wil make an effort to make lecture recordings available (likely through Zoom).
-Zoom links can be found on [Blackboard](https://blackboard.ncat.edu/webapps/blackboard/execute/modulepage/view?course_id=_3567742_1).
+The course staff wil make an effort to make lecture recordings available.
+If you cannot attend lecture, it will be broadcast on [Zoom](https://ncat.zoom.us/s/99432621515?pwd=WmNzUWp4N1liSGZzWTBrQWZOMUlhZz09).
+However, lectures are optimized for in-class experience.

-Lectures that are recorded can be accessed on the course site or [Blackboard](https://blackboard.ncat.edu/webapps/blackboard/execute/modulepage/view?course_id=_3567742_1).
+Recordings for the lectures will be posted here as part of the Lecture resources when available.

 ## Lectures